 Regent Park Scholarship

-Toronto Community Housing (TCHC) and Tridel’s new scholarship recognizes the commitment of Regent Park tenants who have made meaningful contributions to their community.
+Welcome to the Regent Park 2025-26 Scholarship—where dreams take flight!
+Toronto Community Housing and Tridel’s scholarship recognizes the commitment of Regent Park tenants who have made meaningful contributions to their community.
 It is dedicated to inspiring the next generation of leaders by paving a pathway for their academic and career success.

 Who is eligible?

-• Able to demonstrate a need for financial assistance
+- Able to demonstrate a need for financial assistance.

-• Able to demonstrate community involvement/leadership.
+- Able to demonstrate community involvement and/or leadership.

 TCHC recognizes that the impacts of anti-Black racism have created negative outcomes for Black communities in Toronto, including underrepresentation in decision-making and access to social and economic opportunities.
 Through our Confronting Anti-Black Racism Strategy (PDF), we are committed to providing meaningful economic opportunities, such as creating and prioritizing access to scholarship opportunities that Black-identifying tenants can participate in and attain.